 Let’s break them down and look at examples of how to put each guideline into practice.

 Oftentimes the families that benefit most from equitable engagement opportunities are those most underserved, with less access to learning resources.
-As the OESE publication Strategies for Equitable Family Engagement notes, immigrant and refugee communities in particular report greater barriers to engagement with their children’s schools than non-immigrant families.
+Research synthesized by the OESE highlights that immigrant and refugee communities in particular report greater barriers to engagement with their children’s schools than non-immigrant families.
+Other challenges such as transportation costs, cultural or language barriers, and major life stressors outside of school impact the capacity of families to dive into their child’s learning, too.
+These communities – and all families – have so much to gain from a strong home-school partnership.

 Make it your own

-- Want to help new and returning families have a positive public school experience?
+• Want to help new and returning families have a positive public school experience?
 Give both a leg up with the transition by sharing our Insider’s Guide to Schools.
 This resource demystifies how parents can easily and consistently participate in their child’s school communities and education.

 2. Ensure strategies are doable

-The good news is – often the most doable family engagement strategies are small and baked into existing daily routines.
-By breaking down opportunities for engagement into simple and low-effort activities, schools help families avoid feeling overwhelmed and encourage consistent participation in their child’s learning.
+Schools can recognize the current capacity of parents for engagement by calibrating their offerings to meet these stakeholders where they are.
+Often the most doable approaches are small and baked into existing daily routines.
+By breaking down opportunities for participation into simple and low-effort activities, schools help families avoid feeling overwhelmed and encourage consistent participation in their child’s learning.
+And this cultivates quality education and development for kids!

-Our Ready4K curricula utilizes the FACT – TIP – GROWTH framework to break down learning opportunities into easy steps for families.
-Here are two of our favorite activities for families and students to do at home.
-Contact us to learn more about grade-specific family engagement strategies, from birth through middle school.
+On the right are two of our favorite activities for families and students to do at home.
+Contact us to learn more about grade-specific strategies to improve student achievement and even parent-child relationships across age groups.

 3. Emphasize strengths over gaps